-- Newborn Hearing Screening Products used to screen hearing in newborns - Diagnostic Hearing Assessment Products used to screen for or diagnose hearing loss, or to identify abnormalities affecting the peripheral and central auditory nervous systems in patients of all ages. - Jaundice Management Products used to treat jaundice, the single largest cause for hospital readmission of newborns in the U.S. - Newborn Brain Injury Products used to diagnose the severity of brain injury, monitor the effectiveness of drug therapies, detect seizure activity and monitor general neurological status. - Eye Imaging Systems and products used in the advanced science and practice of neonatal and pediatric retinal imaging. - Essentials Products used in the everyday operation of neonatal intensive care unit ("NICU") and well-baby nursery department within the hospital environment. - NICVIEW Live streaming video for families with babies in the NICU that enables family members and approved friends to see the new baby, 24/7, from anywhere in the world from any Internet connected device, within a secured environment.
+- Newborn Hearing Screening Products used to screen hearing in newborns. - · Jaundice Management Products used to treat jaundice, the single largest cause for hospital readmission of newborns in the U.S. - Newborn Brain Injury Products used to diagnose the severity of brain injury, monitor the effectiveness of drug therapies, detect seizure activity and monitor general neurological status. - Eye Imaging Systems and products used in the advanced science and practice of neonatal and pediatric retinal imaging. - Essentials Products used in the everyday operation of neonatal intensive care unit ("NICU") and well-baby nursery department within the hospital environment. - NICVIEW® Live streaming video for families with babies in the NICU that enables family members and approved friends to see the new baby, 24/7, from anywhere in the world from any Internet connected device, within a secured environment.